 In the current fiercely competitive landscape, data is a crucial resource for any sales organization, enabling companies to obtain unparalleled insights into their business and industry, as well as meticulously analyze the performance of various roles and responsibilities in the sales team.

 To truly be successful, you should also keep an eye on third-party data so that you can compare it with internal performance to know how markets are growing or the impact of different economic changes.

 According to Insights, only 41 per cent of sales reps meet their sales quota while 92 per cent of companies hit their overall sales targets.
 So, it helps us understand the old saying which says that 80 percent of the company's revenue is the result of the hard work of approximately 20 percent of the sales team.

-The first and foremost thing that you should do as a leader is to identify the top, middle, and bottom level performers to ensure that you have the right resources available to provide appropriate coaching.
+The first and foremost thing that you should do as a leader is to identify the top, middle, and bottom level performers to ensure that you have the right resources available to provide appropriate coaching and sales onboarding.
 In fact, Knowledge Tree reports that the sales reps who receive a minimum of three hours of training in a month crossed their selling targets by 7 percent, and increased revenue by 25 percent.